nixworks/public/news/2006/10/20/README.md

 ##### Tata Group
 ### [ The Indian conglomerate Tata Group agrees to buy Anglo-Dutch steel firm Corus in the largest ever Indian takeover of a foreign company. ](/news/2006/10/20/the-indian-conglomerate-tata-group-agrees-to-buy-anglo-dutch-steel-firm-corus-in-the-largest-ever-indian-takeover-of-a-foreign-company.md)
-_Context: takeover, Corus Group, Tata Group, steel_
+_Context: takeover, Tata Group, Corus Group, steel_

 ##### Ethiopia
 ### [ Ethiopia expels two European Union diplomats for allegedly trying to smuggle two fugitives into Kenya.
 The European Union criticises the expulsions as "totally unacceptable." ](/news/2006/10/20/ethiopia-expels-two-european-union-diplomats-for-allegedly-trying-to-smuggle-two-fugitives-into-kenya-the-european-union-criticises-the-ex.md)
-_Context: Ethiopia, Kenya, European Union_
+_Context: European Union, Ethiopia, Kenya_

 ##### Wisconsin
 ### [ United States authorities charge a Wisconsin man with making a hoax threat against seven American football stadiums that said they would be targeted by terrorists with radiological dirty bombs on the weekend. ](/news/2006/10/20/united-states-authorities-charge-a-wisconsin-man-with-making-a-hoax-threat-against-seven-american-football-stadiums-that-said-they-would-be.md)
-_Context: dirty bomb, Wisconsin, radiological, terrorist, American football_
+_Context: American football, Wisconsin, dirty bomb, terrorist, radiological_

 ##### Government of Kazakhstan
 ### [ The Government of Kazakhstan is building a security fence on its border with Uzbekistan to prevent terrorist attacks in the country. ](/news/2006/10/20/the-government-of-kazakhstan-is-building-a-security-fence-on-its-border-with-uzbekistan-to-prevent-terrorist-attacks-in-the-country.md)